 At the same time as the new policy framework for skills, employment, education, and vocational training discussed above was being developed, the European Commission carried out an inquiry about excellence in vocational training.
 What promotes VET centres to be seen as excellent by the learner and what facilitates the obtaining of employment after finishing a course?
 What promotes VET centres to be seen as excellent by the employer and demonstrates that the VET centre is providing training in the skills they need from their workers?
-What promotes VET centres to be seen as excellent by the VET centre to be seen as excellent by the workers of the VET centre enabling them to feel satisfied at work?
+What promotes VET centres to be seen as excellent by the VET centre enabling them to feel satisfied at work?